AgGateway/TraceabilityAPI/ISPAG Paper/AgGateway Traceability API – The Foundation to Track Raw Agricultural Commodities.md

 - Summarize “Fish/salmon paper” on TRU management
 # Commingling of Commodities
 - seed flow, grain flow modeling- reason this was lobbied to be out of scope
-- informs equipment design considerations to capture better data with new equipment designs; e.g. planter mini-bulk boxes, storage bins, combine hoppers, tender systems - opportunity for innovation
+- informs equipment design considerations to capture better data with new equipment designs; e.g. planter mini-bulk boxes, storage bins, combine hoppers, tender systems
 - Lack of implementation of process control systems at grain elevators (dump pit to bin, bin to bin, dump pit to dryer, etc.)
 - New combines may have the capability to shut off floor auger then clean out unload auger when the unload auger is “shut off”
 # Reference to ontology work with Pascal Hitzler and Cogan KSU